mrdoob/three.js/threejs/lessons/threejs-game.md

-Originally I set out to make a [snake game](https://www.google.com/search?q=snake+game) where as you add animals to your line it gets harder because you need to avoid them.
+Originally I set out to make a [snake game](https://www.google.com/search?q=snake+game) where as you add animals to your line it gets harder because you need to avoid crashing into them.
 I'd also have put some obstacles in the scene and maybe a fence or some barrier around the perimeter.

 Unfortunately the animals are long and thin.
 From above here's the zebra.